 You become reactive to what’s happening on the floor and to the needs of others.

 Your days and weeks are filled with problems that you need to resolve and not with how you are going to keep your care home – your business – healthy, strong and moving in the right direction.

 If your focus is on this end result then who is making sure that the right foundation that supports the delivery of quality care is in place.

 Yes you are – that is exactly what you are and a business is exactly what you run.

-Focus on the root causes of your common problems and you’ll be amazed how many disappear.
 You can read here about one owner I helped in this way and the difference it made to her and her care home.

 Successful business owners spend their time focused on making the business strong and on making it work well.